Motoring Defence Solicitors Services

 If you have a defence to any of these allegations then, in most cases, you will need a lawyer to properly advance that defence in court.
 If however your defence is so obvious and so irrefutable (for example, you are charged with no insurance but you clearly do have an insurance policy that covers you at the time of the alleged offence), then there is good chance you can deal with this yourself without incurring the costs of a lawyer.
 All of these offences carry penalty points and whether or not you will “tot up” should be a huge factor in whether you need a lawyer.

-We hope this summary has proven informative but below, we have addressed some frequently asked questions that may also be of assistance
+We hope the above summary has proven informative but below, we have addressed some frequently asked questions below that may also be of assistance

 The short answer is it largely depends upon the circumstances and the level of penalty you face.
 Drink driving (and drug driving) can attract a range of penalties starting at 12 month ban but more serious cases can see that ban increased significantly to a number of years.
 These offences can also attract community orders and terms of imprisonment so we would recommend you speak to us for some free advice about whether you need help with your case